 - In a large bowl or resealable bag, add chicken and pour the marinade over.
 Make sure to submerge the entire chicken in the marinade.
 Marinate for at least 6 hours, but it is best to do so overnight.

-- Place chicken in the air fryer, and cook for 30 minutes.
+- Cook time for a whole chicken: Place chicken in the air fryer, and cook for 30 minutes.
 Then flip the bird (lol) and cook for another 30 minutes.

-- After an hour, use a meat thermometer to make sure the chicken is cooked through.
+- Whole Chicken: After an hour, use a meat thermometer to make sure the chicken is cooked through.
 Probe the chicken between the breast and thigh meat, making sure you are not touching the bone.
-You are looking for an internal temperature of 165° F
+You are looking for an internal temperature of 170°F

 - Enjoy the chicken with a side of rice, salad or noodles or just by itself.